Matriculation: Orientation & Advisement

 Students taking the mathematics assessment exam can choose between Algebra Readiness, Elementary Algebra, Intermediate Algebra, or Pre-Calculus.

-You will receive an assessment score immediately after you complete your exam.
+You will receive an assessment score immediately after you complete your assessment.
 Included with your score are recommendations for placement in mathematics, English, and ESL classes.

-MiraCosta students may take each level of the English, ESL, and mathematics assessment exams twice and must wait at least 24 hours before retesting.
+MiraCosta students may take each level of the ESL and mathematics assessment exams twice and must wait at least 24 hours before retesting.

 Contact the Testing Office at 760.795.6685 or firstname.lastname@example.org if you have questions or need more information.